-All ATM payment applications other than those identified as approved payment applications on the AusPayNet approved devices list are required to be evaluated and authorised by the Acquirer, or a party explicitly trusted by the Acquirer, and must be authenticated by the same cryptographic mechanism that was part of the original device approval.
-AusPayNet approval of an ATM payment application is applicable to only the specific device with which it is listed, that is approved ATM payment applications are not transferable to other ATM
+Inserted All ATM payment applications other than those identified as approved payment effective 20.8.18 applications on the AusPayNet approved devices list are required to be evaluated and authorised by the Acquirer, or a party explicitly trusted by the Acquirer, and must be authenticated by the same cryptographic mechanism that was part of the original device approval.
+AusPayNet approval of an ATM payment application is applicable to only the specific device with which it is listed, that is approved ATM payment applications are not transferable to other ATM types and/or models.